 - United will be installing Premium Plus premium economy on the A321XLR, which you’ll otherwise only find on wide body aircraft

-I think this is all more or less what we would have expected.
-Many airlines will likely be configuring their A321XLRs in a premium configuration, since that’s how the economics most make sense for long haul service.
+I don’t think there’s anything terribly surprising here.
+Many airlines will likely be configuring their A321XLRs in a premium layout, since that’s how the economics most make sense for long haul service.
 I’d expect the seat counts on these planes for airlines that take this approach to be much closer to 150 than 200.

 American has similar plans for its A321XLRs

-American Airlines was the first major US carrier to order the Airbus A321XLR, as the airline has also ordered 50, which will be delivered starting in 2023.
-American is expected to get eight of these planes in 2023, 22 of these planes in 2024, and 20 of these planes in 2025.
+American Airlines was the first major US carrier to order the Airbus A321XLR, as the airline has also ordered 50, which will be delivered starting in 2024.
+Based on the current timeline, American is expected to get eight of these planes in 2024, 22 of these planes in 2025, and 20 of these planes in 2026.

 Much like United, American plans to install a business class product with fully flat seats and direct aisle access, plus a premium economy cabin.
-Arguably American has much more of an immediate need for these planes than United does, given that American retired its entire Boeing 757 and 767 fleet.
+Arguably American has much more of an immediate need for these planes than United does, given that American retired its entire Boeing 757 and 767 fleet during the pandemic.